medrish8969/GitHub-CoordinateCalculator/README.md

 ### Instructions:

-Using GitHub or GitHub Desktop and an IDE of your choosing, edit the starter Python script <code>coord_calc.py</code> so that user-supplied geographic coordinates in degrees-minutes-second (DDMMSS) format are converted to decimal degrees (DD).
+Using GitHub, GitHub Desktop, and Jupyter Notebooks to edit the starter Python Interactive Notebook file called <code>CoordinateCalculator.ipynb</code> so that user-supplied geographic coordinates in degrees-minutes-second (DDMMSS) format are converted to decimal degrees (DD).
 Make sure that your code includes the following elements, features, and/or capabilities:

 1. Requests and accepts user-supplied coordinates in DDMMSS format (e.g., 391120 or 39 11 20) using the Python <code>input()</code> function.
 2. Performs all necessary mathematical operations to convert to DD.